Standards for Credit on the MEI

-• LGBT Liaison to City Executive (5 points).
-To receive credit in this category, there must be an officially designated liaison to the LGBT community in the city executive’s office.
-The function of a liaison is not simply to be a resource for the city executive, but also to be a resource for the public to elevate the concerns of the LGBT community and ensure they are being heard.
+• LGBTQ Liaison to City Executive (5 points).
+To receive credit in this category, there must be an officially designated liaison to the LGBTQ community in the city executive’s office.
+The function of a liaison is not simply to be a resource for the city executive, but also to be a resource for the public to elevate the concerns of the LGBTQ community and ensure they are being heard.
 Therefore, the liaison’s contact information must be made available to the public through the city’s website or where other city officials’ contact information is published.
-LGBT persons who work in the city executive’s office do not qualify for credit in this category unless their service in this capacity is part of his or her official job; however, LGBT liaisons may have additional job functions unrelated to LGBT issues.
-Please note that credit is given in part V for openly LGBT city elected or appointed officials.
+LGBTQ persons who work in the city executive’s office do not qualify for credit in this category unless their service in this capacity is part of his or her official job; however, LGBTQ liaisons may have additional job functions unrelated to LGBTQ issues.
+Please note that credit is given in part V for openly LGBTQ city elected or appointed officials.

 • Enumerated Anti-Bullying School Policies (3 points for sexual orientation/3 points for gender identity).
 To receive credit in this category, a city or county ordinance, state statute, or school district/school board policy must specifically prohibit bullying and enumerate the bases of sexual orientation and gender identity as prohibited grounds upon which to bully.
 Anti-harassment policies that are enumerated and include language that encompasses bullying will be given credit, but hazing or harassment policies that do not encompass bullying will not receive credit.
 Where there are multiple school districts within city limits, credit will only be given at the local level if at least 75% of students within these school districts are covered by enumerated anti-bullying policies.

 • BONUS: Enforcement Mechanism for Human Rights Commission (2 bonus points).
 Where, in addition to the functions listed above, a Human Rights Commission has the authority to conciliate, issue a right to sue letter, or otherwise enforce non-discrimination protections, that commission will earn three bonus points in addition to the four standard points awarded above